Skip to content

 IMAGE DESCRIPTION: Barbican’s artistic vision

 So, what’s the strategy part?
 The strategy links your objectives to your current reality.
 Your strategy is the action plan that is relevant and advantageous in current conditions.
-It answers the question, “How we are going to get from A-B?”.
+It answers the question, “How are we going to get from A-B?”.

 2. You will improve your chances of success